-Step 1: It is made specifications and estimates of econometric models that reveal past relationships between credit risk parameters and macroeconomic variables in order to be able to generate estimates based on macroeconomic information.
-Macroeconomic variables prevailing during these estimates are the Gross Domestic Product (GDP), Unemployment Rate and Treasury Interest Rate for two years.
+Step 1: It is made specifications and estimates of econometric models that reveal past relationships between credit risk parameters and macroeconomic variable in order to be able to generate estimates based on macroeconomic information.
+Macroeconomic variables prevailing during these estimates is the Gross Domestic Product (GDP).